 1. Choose Your Niche

 The first step to starting any business is choosing your niche.
 This means deciding what type of jewelry you want to sell for a jewelry business.
-Do you want to make costume jewelry, fine jewelry, or both?
+Do you want to make Catholic jewelry, fine jewelry, or both?
 What materials do you want to work with?
 What style of jewelry do you want to create?

 Your niche will determine everything from the type of customers you target to the suppliers you use, so it’s important to choose carefully.
 Think about what type of jewelry you’re passionate about and what suits your skills and experience best.